 In our day and age, high-tech companies face ever greater challenges.
 In addition to digitalization and the rapid pace of progress in technology, guaranteeing data security has become one of the biggest concerns.
-Especially major infrastructure facilities like energy utilities represent an obvious target for sabotage.
+Especially major critical infrastructure facilities like energy utilities represent an obvious target for sabotage.

 Wiener Netze, the largest combined network operator in Austria, uses Data Diodes made by Advenica, one of Europe ‘s leading providers of cybersecurity solutions, to provide complete protection for SCADA systems in operational technology.
 The listed Swedish company produces and sells future-proof and sustainable cybersecurity solutions at the highest level that protect against hacking, theft and data loss.